javisar/ONI-Modloader/README.md

 * ModLoader: The modloader itself.
 * OnionHook: Just a helper to generate IL code for the Injector.

 Example Mods
 ------------
 https://github.com/javisar/ONI-Modloader-Mods

 Installation
 ------------
-Make sure you're using a fresh install of ONI, meaning you'll need the original/unpatched Assembyl-CSharp.dll and Assembly-CSharp-firstpass.dll as it comes with a clean install.
+Make SURE you're using a fresh install of ONI, meaning you'll need the original/unpatched Assembyl-CSharp.dll and Assembly-CSharp-firstpass.dll as it comes with a clean install.
+You can use "Verify Integrity Files" function in Steam in the ONI game Properties>LocalFiles tab.
-Note: You'll need to re-run the injector every time ONI gets updated.
+Note: You'll need to re-run the injector EVERY time ONI is updated from Klei.

-Click "Clone or Download" for the current version as the releases are currently not up to date.
+Click "Clone or Download" for the current version as the releases may not be up to date.

 1. Copy the contents of the "Managed" folder to: ..\OxygenNotIncluded\OxygenNotIncluded_Data\Managed\
 2. Execute 'Injector.exe'.
 It will create a backups of 'Assembly-CSharp.dll' and Assembly-CSharp-firstpass.dll with the extension ".orig" and a new patched set of dlls.
 3. You should now find a folder called "Mods" in your ONI main directory.
 Otherwise, create "Mods" folder in the ONI main directory.
 4. Move or copy all the mods you'd like to use to the newly created "Mods" in the ONI main directory.
 You can find some mods in https://github.com/javisar/ONI-Modloader-Mods
+5. Run the game.
+6. Check for errors in the logs in:
+	%USERPROFILE%\AppData\LocalLow\Klei\Oxygen Not Included\output_log.txt
-5. Run the game and check %AppData%\..\LocalLow\Klei\Oxygen Not Included\output_log.txt and \OxygenNotIncluded\Mods\Mod_Log.txt for any errors.
+	%AppData%\..\LocalLow\Klei\Oxygen Not Included\output_log.txt

-Please don't report bugs you encounter while mods are active.
-People at Klei work hard and shouldn't be bothered with bug reports which might originate from mods.
+	\OxygenNotIncluded\Mods\Mod_Log.txt

 Alternative Installation